carozy797/carozy797/README.md

 Asante Daniel Agyei !! 👋🏻,

-I am a Researcher and developer interested in the areas of ML, NLP/LLM, Adversarial ML, Computer Systems, Privacy and Security.
+I am a Researcher and developer interested in the areas of ML, On-Device AI, Agentic AI, NLP/LLM, Adversarial ML, Computer Systems, Privacy and Security.
 I am Co-founder of FausfordAI.

-## FausfordAI is an AI and Health company that Build interactive software, provides medical health care using AI, and also client specifications
-## with the help of Data Science and AI.
+## FausfordAI is an AI and Health company that Build interactive software, provides medical health care using AI, and also client specifications with the help of Data Science and AI.

 ## 📬 Get in touch